This page is being constantly updated with the latest information regarding travel to Greece

-- For the first time, most of the world’s major cruise lines will be launching round-trip cruises to Greece, Cyprus, and Israel destinations with boarding from Athens (Piraeus) or Lavrion only for vaccinated passengers or for those with a negative PCR test result 72 hours before boarding.
+- For the first time, most of the world’s major cruise lines are operating round-trip cruises to Greece, Cyprus, and Israel (subject to change) destinations with boarding from Athens (Piraeus) or Lavrion only for vaccinated passengers or for those with a negative PCR test result 72 hours before boarding.

 - For the first time, American nationals visiting Europe can now take a cruise out of Athens.

 - Find out all you need to know about cruise travel in Greece here

 - camping protocols are the same as last year

 - the entrance of your tent, camper or trailer should 5 meters (16ft) from the others and 3 meters on either side